Symptoms of Estrogen Dominance

 What To Do if You Suspect Estrogen Dominance

 When investigating suspected estrogen dominance, it’s important to look for the root causes.
-Your holistic health practitioner should conduct a thorough review of every aspect of your lifestyle, as well as performing supportive lab testing.
+Your holistic health practitioner should conduct a thorough review of every aspect of your lifestyle, as well as guide you in your selection of supportive lab testing.
 The DUTCH (Dried Urine Test For Comprehensive Hormones) offers comprehensive insight into stress and reproductive hormone levels, and it is often the first step in identifying potential estrogen dominance, as well as other chronic health issues.

 The results of your consultation and DUTCH can help your practitioner develop a customized protocol to address any estrogen dominance or progesterone deficiency.
 Your plan may include dietary or lifestyle changes and supplementation designed to restore optimal hormone levels and improve your energy, fertility, and mood.